ASSEMBLAGE WEBSITE REDESIGN

 The About page opens with a full-width team portrait and leads into the brand's origin story, structured to read like a feature profile rather than a corporate bio—grounding the brand in its founders, their fine art background, and the physicality of their rural Arkansas studio.

-WALLCOVERINGS & PRODUCT PAGES
+WALLCOVERINGS & PRODUCT DETAIL PAGES

 The wallcoverings section was organized with tonal filtering (Lights, Mediums, Darks, Chromatics) to reflect how designers and specifiers actually browse material libraries.